Woman uses laptop sitting outside in the sun on sidewalk bench

 3. With responsible card usage, you can build your credit.

-If you’ve missed a few payments or accrued some credit card debt, you may have a “fair” credit score.
-According to FICO®, a fair credit score falls in the range of 580 to 669.
-You may not qualify for the best credit rates or terms with a score in this range.
+You may not qualify for the best credit rates or terms with a score in this range, as it’s below the average credit score.
 However, having fair credit doesn’t mean you have to settle for the most basic credit cards.
 You could still find a card that helps your score and earns rewards.

 How to choose a credit card for fair credit

 If you tend to carry a balance from month to month, you want to try to avoid a card with a high interest rate.
-A card with a relatively low interest rate or a card with a 0% introductory APR could save you money in the long run.
+A card with a relatively low interest rate or a card with a low or 0% introductory APR could save you money in the long run.
 To avoid owing interest, you can pay off your card in full and on time each month.

 See if you're pre-approved